AqwamCreates/DataPredict/docs/API/Models/KNearestNeighbours.md

 * predictedlabelVector: A vector tcontaining predicted labels generated from the model.

-* valueVector: A vector that contains the values of predicted labels
+* valueVector: A vector that contains the values of predicted labels.

+-OR-

+* predictedMatrix: A matrix containing all distances between stored and given data points.

 ## Inherited From